CSC490-Capstone-Design-Course/machine-vision/README.md

 2. Median Absolute Error value: 9.9, suggesting that ¼ of the model predictions have an absolute error of less than 9.9 units.
 3. Standard Deviation of Residuals value: 15.3, suggesting that there is a slight variability in the model’s predictions.
 Ultimately highlighting that certain handposes or scenarios yield more accurate predictions, while others may result in larger errors.

+The Mean Absolute Error (MAE) value of 11.9 indicates the average absolute difference between the predicted and true 3D hand poses in our test dataset.
+The higher the MAE, the larger the average magnitude of errors.
+In this case, a MAE of 11.9 suggests a slight level of error in the predictions.

+The median absolute error yielded a value of 9.9.
+The median absolute error is the median value of the absolute differences between predicted and true 3D hand poses.
+A value of 9.9 implies that, on average, a quarter of our model's predictions have an absolute error of less than 9.9 units.
+Our median absolute error being on the lower end, indicate that the model's predictions are close to the true values and mostly consistent across instances.

+The standard deviation measures the spread or variability of errors around the mean, where a higher standard deviation indicates a greater spread of errors.
+A standard deviation of approximately 15.3 suggests that there is slight variability in the model's predictions.
+This indicates that individual predictions are varying quite a bit from the average prediction error.
+Some predictions may have errors much larger than the mean error, while others may have errors much smaller.
+Our standard deviation suggests that some poses or scenarios may lead to more accurate predictions, while others may result in larger errors.

 Below are the results from the console:

 Evaluate the Test Dataset